 HOW DOES NUCALA WORK?

 NUCALA is NOT a steroid.
-It’s NOT an inhaler.
-It’s a biologic!
-NUCALA does not replace a rescue inhaler or steroids—it works by targeting eosinophils,* a key source of asthma inflammation.
+It's NOT an inhaler.
+It's a biologic!
+NUCALA does not replace a rescue inhaler or steroids.
+It works by targeting inflammation and reducing eosinophils.*

 • Results may vary.